kbknudsen/PyEIS/README.md

 </p>

 ## Software and Installation
-PyEIS utilizes core libraries essential for working with data in Python: In particiular lmfit [3], numpy [4], mpmath [6], pandas [7], and matplotlib [8].

 PyEIS is available on PyPI and can be install using the following command

 > - pip install PyEIS

 ### Dependencies
-The following dependencies are required by PyEIS
+The following libraries are required by PyEIS

-- Numpy > 1.13.3
+- Numpy >= 1.13.3
-- Scipy > 1.0.1
+- Scipy >= 1.0.1
-- Pandas > 0.22.0
+- Pandas >= 0.22.0
-- mpmath > 1.1.0
+- mpmath >= 1.1.0
-- lmfit > 0.9.7
+- lmfit >= 0.9.7
-- matplotlib > 2.2.2
+- matplotlib >= 2.2.2
-- seaborn > 0.8.1
+- seaborn >= 0.8.1

 ## Version updates

 ### V. 1.0.4:
-A number of minor bugs and a additional add-on has been made avaliable.
+A number of minor bugs and an additional add-on has been made avaliable.
 - PyEIS is now compatable with Solartron's '*.z' data format
 - Import of experimental data is again possible
 - masking data could lead to nan values in the dateframe that made legends 'nan' strings and gave errors during fitting of linear KK analysis